 Older kids (5-10ish)

-Kids in this age group (and occasionally little ones) will want a bit more information about who they’re going to meet with and why.
+Kids in this age group (and particularly inquisitive little ones) will want a bit more information about who they’re going to meet with and why.
 It’s best to be honest here, but come from a place of compassion and understanding, and not from a place of wanting to punish or shame frustrating behavior.

 Instead of: “You have to go see someone because you keep acting out in school.”